 2.2 The Arbitral Tribunal may exclude from the proceedings documents, submissions and exhibits that have not been communicated in electronic form.

-3.1 Any written communication or notification must be addressed or copied to the Court at the following address:
+3.1 Any written communication or notification must be addressed or copied to the Chamber at the following address:

 Chambre Arbitrale Internationale de Paris